Skip to main content

 Surcharge calculation Applies from the calendar day after the deadline

-The 60-day enrollment period is particularly strict — it does not pause for CNY, Easter, or any holiday period.
-Only the final day gets a weekend/holiday extension.
+The 60-day enrollment period is particularly unforgiving: it runs straight through CNY, Easter, and every other holiday.
+Only the final day gets a weekend/holiday extension — the 59 days before it do not.

 Where the calculator helps